papagamedev/papagamedev.github.io/articles/blog/_posts/2015-12-05-dad-check-levels-made.md

 ## Thinking about the future

-At that point, I didn't know what, formally, level design was, nor did I have any idea of how a "real" video game was made.
-However, the satisfaction I felt when creating entertaining and challenging experiences and then enjoying watching others have a good time with them is something that has stayed with me since then and would certainly guide some of my future professional decisions.
+At that time I didn't know what level design was formally, nor did I have the slightest idea of how a "real" video game was made.
+However, the satisfaction I felt in creating entertaining and challenging experiences and then enjoying watching others have a good time with them is something that has marked me since then and would surely guide some of my future professional decisions.

-When I watch Diego create his levels and marvel that others are playing them, I wonder if he is laying similar foundations.
+When I see Diego creating his levels and excited that other people play them, I wonder if he is laying similar foundations.

-So far, I've tried to influence him as little as possible, at least not directly.
-I've wanted to allow him to discover what he enjoys most about
+So far, I've tried to influence as little as possible, at least not directly.
+I've wanted to allow him to discover what he likes the most about video games.
+Maybe at some point he'll get bored of designing levels or find that he has more fun with another discipline such as mechanics design, art, or programming.

+Or maybe he'll take other directions and end up being an architect, doctor, athlete, or musician.
+Impossible to know today.

+What I do know is that he has a lot of eagerness and quite a bit of talent, at least when it comes to level design, and that's already a good start.

+The rest will depend on him.